-The impact of the Eurasian Economic Union on its member states continues to grow as Russian-Uzbekistan bilateral trade rose 23% in the first three quarters of 2017 compared with the previous year, the Russian Ambassador to Uzbekistan Vladimir Tyurdenev has stated.
+The impact of the Eurasian Economic Union (EAEU) on its member states continues to grow as Russian-Uzbekistan bilateral trade rose 23 percent in the first three quarters of 2017, compared with the previous year, the Russian Ambassador to Uzbekistan Vladimir Tyurdenev has stated.

-“Trade dynamics between Russia and Uzbekistan were damaged when the Soviet Union split up” says Chris Devonshire-Ellis of Dezan Shira & Associates “Now with the creation of the Eurasian Economic Union and tax equalisation and trade agreements in place we are seeing a resurgence towards the previous healthy bilateral trade figures of the past.
-There is still ground to be made up but the pent up trade need and potential are there for all EAEU countries, and especially with new, wider ranging Free Trade Agreements coming down the pipeline with countries such as China and India.
-Central Asian dynamics as affect the rest of Eurasia are now entering a robust era of growth.”
+“Trade dynamics between Russia and Uzbekistan were damaged when the Soviet Union split up”, says Chris Devonshire-Ellis of Dezan Shira & Associates.
+“Now with the creation of the Eurasian Economic Union and tax equalization and trade agreements in place, we are seeing a resurgence towards the previous healthy bilateral trade figures of the past.
+There is still ground to be covered but the pent up trade need and potential are there for all EAEU countries, and especially with new, wider ranging Free Trade Agreements coming down the pipeline with countries such as China and India.
+Central Asian dynamics affect the rest of Eurasia, and are now entering a robust era of growth.”

 Russia Briefing is written and produced by Dezan Shira & Associates.
 The firm provides Russian and international businesses and governments with strategic, legal, tax and operational advisory services to SMEs and MNCs investing throughout Russia and Asia.
 We maintain 28 offices across China, India and the ASEAN nations as well as St. Petersburg and Moscow.
 Please contact the firm at firstname.lastname@example.org visit our Russia Desk or visit our practice at www.dezshira.com